petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 categories: jekyll update
 ---

-As the daylight starts to fade, two hikers huddle under a tree somewhere in Beus Canyon, Utah.
+As the daylight starts to fade, two hikers huddle under a tree somewhere in the wilderness of Beus Canyon, Utah.
 What started as a simple day hike has turned into a desperate situation.
-For hours, these two have been searching for a way out of the canyon.
+For hours, these two have been searching for a way out.
 They are cold, they are lost, and the sun is setting fast.
 Suddenly, the familiar buzz of a drone appears overhead.
-The sound, normally an irritating reminder of the gradual encroachment of technology into nature, now comes as a welcome relief.
+That sound, normally an irritating reminder of the gradual encroachment of technology into nature, now comes as a welcome relief.
-After hours stuck in the steep, snowy cliffs, Weber County Search and Rescue has come to bring these hikers to safety.
+After hours stuck in the steep, snowy cliffs, Weber County Search and Rescue has come to bring these hikers home.

 [Stories like this](https://www.fox13now.com/news/local-news/stranded-hikers-spotted-by-drone-rescued-by-sar-volunteers-and-helicopter){:target="_blank"}
 are becoming increasingly common as more Search and Rescue (SAR) teams use drones to locate missing persons, scan terrain